prabeesh/prabeesh.github.io/content/blog/paint-app-using-javascript-and-canvas.md

   - HTML5 canvas paint
   - JavaScript drawing app
   - canvas mouse events
-description: A small browser-based paint app built on an HTML5 canvas.
-Drawing tools, colors, and mouse-event handling, plus notes on deploying with Google App Engine and Flask.
+description: A small browser-based paint app on an HTML5 canvas.
+Covers drawing tools, colors, mouse events, and notes on deploying with Flask.
 ---
 A small browser-based drawing tool built on the HTML5 `<canvas>` element and plain JavaScript.